| When folded, the No. 3A camera could easily fit a jacket

 The continuous tone print of a photograph produces

-detailed visual record.
+a much more detailed visual record.
 The following three post cards exemplify

 the way this message was conveyed to the public.